Designing Proposal Distributions for Particle Filters using Integrated Nested Laplace Approximation: Conclusions

-In this manuscript, we proposed a way to approximate a proposal distribution of the particle filter using Integrated nested Laplace approximation, which performed well on simulated data.
-However, it is more computationally expensive than the bootstrap particle filter.
-Along with the methods described in \cite{conc1} \cite{conc2}, INLA can also be used as an "off-line" parameter estimation method for specific state-space models.
-As shown, it can also be combined with Particle MCMC methods (in our case, we considered the PMMH sampler) which has two major advantages: a) PMMH can potentially improve the approximation of INLA. b) less iterations would be required when using INLA for initializing the chains but this might not lead to an improvement in case of having a high-dimensional parameter space and/or parameters with multi-modal posterior distributions.
-On another note, the INLA-based PF can also be used within the PMMH sampler to potentially improve the mixing of the chains.
+\begin{flushleft} We proposed a way to build a proposal distribution of the particle filter based on an approximation using integrated nested Laplace approximation (INLA).
+We have demonstrated that this method performed well on simulated data from a Poisson state-space model with Gaussian transition distribution.
+The main three contributions of the paper are: 1) \emph{Improving the proposal distribution in a particle filter}: The main two metrics used to evaluate the performance of the proposal distributions were the variance of the marginal likelihood estimates and the effective sample size (ESS).
+Considering the previously mentioned indicators, the suggested method demonstrated superior performance compared to the bootstrap particle filter, particularly when dealing with longer time horizons (T) and a significantly reduced number of particles.
+2) \emph{Parameter estimation}: incorporating the particle filter with INLA-based proposal within the PMMH sampler may potentially enhance the mixing of the chains as the variance of the marginal likelihood estimates is reduced compared to those obtained using a bootstrap particle filter.
+On another note, INLA can serve as an "offline" approach for estimating parameters in particular state-space models in addition to the techniques outlined in \parencite{conc1,kantas2009overview,conc2,johansen2015blocks,johansen2008particle, johansen2020sequential}.
+3) \emph{Initialization of the Markov chains}: As shown, INLA can also be combined with Particle MCMC methods (in our case, we considered the PMMH sampler) which has two major advantages: a) PMMH can potentially improve the approximation of INLA. b) less chains' iterations would be required when using INLA for initializing the chains.

+However, it is worth reiterating that the suggested approach can work only if the state-space model is a case of a latent Gaussian model.
+This specific class of models is prevalent in the literature, both in terms of its applications and the instances used for simulation.
+Nevertheless, state-space models where the transition distribution is not Gaussian, which are also of interest in many cases, can not be considered in our framework.

+Furthermore, another limitation of our work consists of the fact that the proposed method is computationally more expensive than the bootstrap particle filter mainly due to the calculations in (\ref{eq4.3}) as they involve calculating the inverse of the covariance matrix of the size $(t-1) \times (t-1)$ for all $t \in [3,T]$ (assuming that $3 \leq T$), there is also a memory cost related to the storage of the precision matrices.
+In addition, the use of INLA might not lead to an improvement in case of having a high-dimensional parameter space and/or parameters with multi-modal posterior distributions.
+For future work, it would be valuable to compare this approach with other types of particle filters and proposal distributions.
+Further, designing proposal distributions based on INLA within a conditional particle filter framework and applying this in particle Gibbs would be an intriguing direction to explore. \end{flushleft}